Quick Answer

 6. Toxic Culture and Lack of Recognition

 A floor where nobody says "good job" is a floor where people quietly update their resumes.
+This is especially true in regulated environments like healthcare call centers where the work is already stressful.
 Recognition does not have to be expensive.
 A daily shoutout, a small bonus for hitting a target, a public acknowledgment in a team meeting.
 These things cost almost nothing and make a measurable difference in retention.

 7. Wrong Hiring

 Sometimes the problem starts before day one.
 Hiring agents who lack the right temperament, communication skills, or stress tolerance for the role sets everyone up for failure.
-Fast hiring to fill seats often means loose screening, and loose screening means higher early attrition.
+Whether you use dedicated or shared agents, fast hiring to fill seats often means loose screening, and loose screening means higher early attrition.
 The cost of a bad hire is almost always higher than the cost of leaving a seat open an extra week.

 Offshore vs Nearshore: Why Location Affects Turnover